Financial Consultant Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for financial consultants in Florida?

 Large financial institutions with significant Florida footprints are the most active sponsors.
-Raymond James, headquartered in St. Petersburg, regularly hires financial consultants and has a history of sponsoring H-1B workers.
+Raymond James, headquartered in St. Petersburg, regularly hires financial consultants and has a history of sponsoring H-1B visa workers.
 Citigroup's Miami operations, TIAA in Jacksonville, and Wells Fargo across multiple Florida offices are also consistent sponsors.
 Regional wealth management firms and international banks with Latin American divisions in Miami also sponsor for specialized consulting roles.

 Which visa types are most common for financial consultant roles in Florida?

 The H-1B is the most common visa for financial consultants in Florida, as the role typically qualifies as a specialty occupation requiring a bachelor's degree or higher in finance, economics, or a related field.
-Some candidates with extraordinary achievement may qualify for the O-1.
+Some candidates with extraordinary achievement may qualify for the O-1 visa.
 Australian citizens working in financial consulting may find the E-3 visa a more accessible path, bypassing the H-1B lottery entirely.

 Which cities in Florida have the most financial consultant sponsorship jobs?